defer-run/defer.client/.changeset/spicy-crabs-drop.md

 };

 export default defer(importContacts, {
-  timeout: 10000, // timeout after 10secs
+  timeout: 10, // timeout after 10secs
 });
 ```

 BREAKING CHANGE: `timeout` has a default value to 30min.
-Users having executions going over this limit can override it with `{ timeout: false }`
+Users having executions going over this limit can override it with a higher value `{ timeout: 3600 }`